Fixed Deposits: Consequences of Not Renewing or Withdrawing your Funds

 Can I renew my fixed deposit if I am travelling abroad?

 Many institutions allow online renewal.
-In some cases, formal authorisation or documentation may be required.
+In certain cases, formal authorisation or documentation may be required.

 related